apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Selena Gomez, Zoe Saldaña Deliver Cannes’ First Hit With Trans Gangster Musical ‘Emilia Perez’**
+**Raskin calls Greene House Oversight brawl ‘a failure of leadership’**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/emilia-perez-cannes-selena-gomez-zoe-saldana-1235903359/).
+You can read more about it [here](https://thehill.com/homenews/house/4671937-jamie-raskin-calls-marjorie-taylor-greene-house-oversight-brawl-failure-leadership/).

 ## Requirements
 - Python 3.8